seanstephens967/Home_Maintenance_Checklist/README.md

 In future versions of the program there will be a SOP (Standard Operating Procedures) class that will hold instructional guides to specific projects.
 When you enter in instructions when creating or editing a project the data will return to the table as a hyperlink which is currently linked to a blank instructions page.
 In the future, SOP guides will be available as a drop down feature when creating or editing a project.

+The last thing to note is the Users section.
+As of now this table view only unless given admin rights.
+In future versions of the project, certain data will only be created and edited by an Administrator.